xgfone/go-tools/README.md

-lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, etc. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. sort2        | The supplement of the standard library of `sort`. strings2     | The supplement of the standard library of `strings`. tag          | Find and get the tags in a struct.
+lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, etc. scanner      | the replacer of the stdlib `bufio.Scanner`, which adds the read offset. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. slice        | Supply some assistant functions about slice. sort2        | The supplement of the standard library of `sort`. strings2     | The supplement of the standard library of `strings`. tag          | Find and get the tags in a struct.